 We also have detailed advice on taking children to the Dead Sea.

 Need Help Planning Your Israel Trip?

-As an affiliate of the The Family Voyage we earn a commission from any qualifying purchases of this guide.
+As an affiliate of The Family Voyage, we earn a commission from any qualifying purchases of this guide.

 Save this for later!